MBRRACE-UK perinatal mortality surveillance

 4.4.
 The impact of preterm birth

 The effect of preterm birth in relation to both stillbirth and neonatal death rates in the UK remains unchanged.
-Despite only 8% of babies being born before 37 weeks’ gestational age, they continue to make up three-quarters of stillbirths, including late fetal losses (75%), and neonatal deaths (74%).
-Including babies born at 22 to 23 weeks’ gestational age, 38% of stillbirths and 45% of neonatal deaths in 2021 were extremely preterm (less than 28 weeks’ gestational age).
+Despite only 8% of babies being born before 37 weeks’ gestational age, they continue to make up three-quarters of stillbirths, including late fetal losses (76%), and neonatal deaths (75%).
+Including babies born at 22 to 23 weeks’ gestational age, an increasing proportion of babies were born extremely preterm (less than 28 weeks’ gestational age): 38% of stillbirths and 48% of neonatal deaths.

 4.5.
 Babies born at 42 weeks' gestational age or later